Boston crab: Rocking horse

-Tequila Sunrise

-The attacking wrestler approaches a supine opponent and seizes one of their arms before walking around the opponent's head to their other side, thus forcing the opponent to roll onto their stomach.
-The wrestler then kneels on the back of the opponent, clinching the opponent's arm behind their knee, and applies a single leg Boston crab.
+The inverted version of the hold, known as the Campana Invertida, is used via the standard version of the Boston crab before the lift and wrist-clutch.

 Rope-hung Boston crab

 This move, also known as the Tarantula in reference to Yoshihiro Tajiri's naming of the move, involves a wrestler hooking each of an opponent's legs in one of their arms and draping the opponent over the top rope.
 At this point the wrestler hooks the arms of the opponent with their legs, securing the hold.
 As this move involves the use of the ropes, and allows the opponent to touch the ropes (which forces a wrestler to break a submission hold), this hold must usually be broken before the referee completes a five-count.
 Otherwise, the wrestler will be disqualified.
 This is the reason why it is best used during no disqualification matches or "I Quit" matches.